Teenager Kimi Antonelli crashes in F1 practice debut for Mercedes at Italian GP

 MONZA, Italy (AP) — Teenager Kimi Antonelli’s Formula 1 debut lasted just 10 minutes on Friday.

-Antonelli, who only turned 18 on Sunday, was involved in a high-speed crash in practice for the Italian Grand Prix.
+Antonelli, who only turned 18 on Sunday, was involved in a high-speed crash in the first practice session for the Italian Grand Prix.

-He lost control of his Mercedes car at the iconic Parabolica corner, spinning off the track and flying through the gravel trap into the barriers, knocking off the front wing of the car.
+Driving George Russell’s Mercedes, Antonelli lost control at Monza’s iconic Parabolica corner, spinning off the track and flying through the gravel trap into the barriers, knocking off the front wing of the car.

-A distraught-sounding Antonelli was swift to apologise on radio and was immediately reassured by Mercedes team principal Toto Wolff.
+A distraught-sounding Antonelli was swift to apologise on radio and the young Italian was immediately reassured by Mercedes team principal Toto Wolff.

-Antonelli is widely expected to be announced as George Russell’s teammate for next season, replacing the Ferrari-bound Lewis Hamilton.
+Antonelli is widely expected to be announced as Russell’s teammate for next season, replacing the Ferrari-bound Lewis Hamilton.
+And Wolff said the crash would have “zero effect” on Mercedes’ decision.

 The session had to be stopped for nearly a quarter of an hour after the crash.